-Error Number Severity Description Solution/Action 1102 ERROR Read Error Reboot once.
-If 1103 Write Error problem persists, There was an error reading or writing from TRAN.DAT.
-This could be a one time occurrence, or it could indicate a hard drive problem. representative.
-1206 ERROR r=vtlight_on(state=s,extn=e), mailbox=m No action required 1207 r=vtlight_off(state=s,extn=e), mailbox=m unless you think The MWI could not be turned on/off. r is the reason the light could not be turned on/off with the following meanings: the extension really is valid 0 = The task was successful, so this is probably being called in TRACE mode.
+Error Number Severity Description Solution/Action 1102 1103 ERROR Read Error Write Error There was an error reading or writing from TRAN.DAT.
+This could be a one time occurrence, or it could indicate a hard drive problem.
+Reboot once.
+If problem persists, contact service representative.
+1206 ERROR r=vtlight_on(state=s,extn=e), mailbox=m r=vtlight_off(state=s,extn=e), mailbox=m The MWI could not be turned on/off. r is the reason the light could not be turned on/off with the following meanings: 0 = The task was successful, so this is probably being called in TRACE mode.
 3 = The state was bad; this is highly unlikely to be the case since this stated should explicitly be passed in by the software.
-4 = The extension, e, t resolve to a valid the case when a si the single digit as Hence we are tryin extension 5, for ex 4 = The extension, e, that was used does not resolve to a valid extension.
+4 = The extension, e, that was used does not resolve to a valid extension.
 This is usually the case when a single digit mailbox still has the single digit assigned as the extension.
 Hence we are trying to turn the light on for extension 5, for example.
 5 = The queue which hold the MWI requests is full.
 For the DK, this queue size is 240.
+No action required unless you think the extension really is valid

-1208 WARNING vtlight_extn: no dextens for mailbox m, state=s The MWI could not be turned on(s=1)/off(s=0) for mailbox m because of an invalid mailbox extension.
-Check/set the mailbox extension by using the Edit Mailbox system administration function.
-1210 WARNING vta_s9: entered undefined state The application entered a state in its state machine, which is undefined.
-Contact your service representative 1216 INFO An Administrator has logged in.
+1208 WARNING vtlight_extn: no dextens for mailbox m, state=s Check/set the The MWI could not be turned on(s=1)/off(s=0) for mailbox m because of an invalid mailbox extension. mailbox extension by using the Edit Mailbox system administration function.
+1210 WARNING vta_s9: entered undefined state Contact your The application entered a state in its state machine, which is undefined. service representative 1216 INFO An Administrator has logged in.
+No action required.
 The system administrator's mailbox has been logged into using the BOX_ADMIN passcode A Technician has logged in.
-No action required.
-The system administrator's mailbox has been logged into using the BOX_MAN1 passcode A Manager has logged in The system administrator's mailbox has been logged into using the BOX_MAN2 passcode 1221 ERROR Error calling VTGSERVICE, channel=channel Unable to start service function to initiate modem answer tone on port channel Contact service representative.
-1230 ERROR Record-a-call: recording stopped on tsig=t Recording has unexpectedly stopped. t contains the driver event that stopped the recording.
-No action is generally required.
-1231 ERROR Record-a-call: invalid log_event=evt An incoming event has been translated to an invalid logical event.
-This should never happen and indicates a programming error.
-Contact service representative.
+The system administrator's mailbox has been logged into using the BOX_MAN1 passcode A Manager has logged in The system administrator's mailbox has been logged into using the BOX_MAN2 passcode 1221 ERROR Error calling VTGSERVICE, channel=channel Contact service Unable to start service function to initiate modem answer tone on port channel representative.
+1230 ERROR Record-a-call: recording stopped on tsig=t No action is Recording has unexpectedly stopped. t contains the driver event that stopped the recording. generally required.
+1231 ERROR Record-a-call: invalid log_event=evt Contact service An incoming event has been translated to an invalid logical event.
+This should never happen and indicates a programming error. representative.
 1241 ERROR Record-a-call: disconnecting due to error.
-Record-a-call is indicating an error condition to the PBX by hanging up.
-A previous message should give the reason for the error.
-Contact service representative.
+Contact service Record-a-call is indicating an error condition to the PBX by hanging up.
+A previous message should give the reason for the error. representative.
 1243 WARN Record-a-call: unexpected event evt ignored, continuing.
+No action required.
 An unexpected event was received, but the recording session is continuing.
-No action required.